 - Mac or MacBook

-Expert Tip to Fix SD Card Not Mounting Mac Error
+1. Expert Tip to Fix SD Card Not Mounting Mac Error

-When SD card or any drive is not showing up on Mac the thumb rule to be followed before trying various methods to fix the SD card won’t show up on Mac is to “clean the SD card contact points”.
+When an SD card or any drive is not showing up on Mac the thumb rule to be followed before trying various methods to fix the issue "SD card won’t show up on Mac" is to “clean the SD card contact points”.
 It might be basic but it's definitely worth a try.
 Because, in the long run, your SD card or Mac might have developed a small layer of dust on the contact points resulting in this error.

 Along with cleaning the SD card contact points also blow a gust of air into the card reader to clear out any existing dust.
-After cleaning the SD card and card reader insert it again check whether your Mac is recognizing your SD card.
+After cleaning the SD card and card reader insert it again to check whether your Mac is recognizing your SD card.

 Warning: Under any circumstances, if you feel that the SD card is corrupted, your first priority should be to recover data from the SD card.

 If Mac is not recognizing the SD card it can be because the SD card is damaged or it might have encountered some error.
-The best way to make sure that the SD card is functional is by connecting the SD card to another Mac or Windows computer and troubleshooting it.
+The best way to make sure that the SD card is functional is by connecting the SD card to another Mac or Windows 11/10 computer and troubleshooting it.
 (Make sure you also check the card reader along with the SD card)

 Additionally, while troubleshooting the SD card on another computer, check for a few unusual errors that signify that the SD card is damaged.